WiMoVE-OSS/docs/docs/setup/manual/route_reflector.md

-# Setting Up a route reflector
+# Setting Up a Route Reflector

 In addition to the access points, we use a route reflector to build our control plane.
 A route reflector can be any kind of machine where FRR can be installed.
 It just needs a L3 connection to the access points and the gateway.
 We again use an Ubuntu server host for this tutorial.